iCliniq Logo

 How Is CT Urography Performed in Hematuria Patients?

 • Straps may be used to hold the patient in the required position.
-Infants and children may need sedation as they may be unable to remain still throughout the procedure though certain high-speed scanners may benefit the children.
+Infants and children may need sedation as they may be unable to remain still throughout the procedure, though certain high-speed scanners may benefit the children.
 Pediatric patients may generally be accompanied by their parents.
 However, for safety reasons, the accompanying adults must wear a lead apron to prevent radiation exposure.

-• A contrast material (iodine-based) is administered into the body through an intravenous line (IV) with a high-resolution nephrogenic phase and a delayed excretory phase (five to ten minutes) helps in detecting tumors and filling defects.
+• A contrast material (iodine-based) is administered into the body through an intravenous line (IV) with a high-resolution nephrogenic phase and a delayed excretory phase (five to ten minutes) to help in detecting tumors and filling defects.
 When the dye is injected, the patients may feel slight warmth throughout the body.

-• Once the patient is placed in the appropriate position, the table would slowly slides within the CT unit for scanning.
+• Once the patient is placed in the appropriate position, the table would slowly slide within the CT unit for scanning.
 Patients will most likely go through the machine several times.
 Depending on the type of CT, patients may be asked to hold their breath for a few seconds to get better images.
 Any motion, including breathing and body movements, may lead to artifacts in the images.

 What Are the Protocols Followed in CT Urography?

-• Triple Bolus- It is recommended for the assessment of kidney donors and patients who had percutaneous nephrolithotomy procedures.
+• Triple Bolus - It is recommended for the assessment of kidney donors and patients who had percutaneous nephrolithotomy procedures.
 The volume of contrast material used in this procedure may split, and it affects the accuracy of the image.
 Hence, it is not recommended for investigation in hematuria patients.

 Conclusion: